zhao201730685110/ICp-banking-microservices/README.md

 1. Subscribe to the IBM Cloud Private hosted in the Linux One Community Cloud
 ![alt text](images/0.18C.gif "ICP subscription")
     * Click **Try Container**
+    * Fill the form and register to ICP

 1. Login to the [IBM Cloud private catalog] () and fill credentials: